efueger/silverstripe-framework/docs/en/02_Developer_Guides/00_Model/04_Data_Types_and_Casting.md

 # Data Types and Casting

-Each model in a SilverStripe [api:DataObject] will handle data at some point.
+Each model in a SilverStripe [api:SilverStripe\ORM\DataObject] will handle data at some point.
 This includes database columns such as the ones defined in a `$db` array or simply a method that returns data for the template.

 A Data Type is represented in SilverStripe by a [api:DBField] subclass.
 The class is responsible for telling the ORM